brandstrat-sas/omldeploytool/systemd/README.md

 This is possible thanks to the Prometheus approach together with its exporters for metrics monitoring on the one hand, and Loki and Promtail on the other. while Loki and Promtail implement the centralization of logs.

-* **Homer SIP Capture**: used to receive the SIP/RTP information sent to it by Asterisk (hep.conf).
-Homer stores this data and also provides a web interface to view real-time SIP traces.
-* **Prometheus**: used to collect performance metrics from both the hosts (application / voice) and their components (asterisk, redis, postgres, etc.), also collects the metrics reported by SIP Homer Capture itself .
 * **Loki**: used to storage file logs generated by OMniLeads components like django, nginx, kamailio, etc.
 * **Promtail**: used to parse logs file on Linux VM nd send this to Loki DB.